 What makes this halo-halo recipe different?

-While I’ve had plenty of halo-halo throughout the years, I prefer Razon’s style halo-halo because of the flavor profile and simplicity of the basic five ingredients: coconut strips (macapuno), caramelized banana sauce, shaved ice, sweetened evaporated milk, and leche flan (Filipino style flan).
+While I’ve had plenty of halo-halo throughout the years, I reaaallly loved Razon’s (a chain style restaurant in the Philippines) style halo-halo because of the flavor profile and simplicity of the basic five ingredients: coconut strips (macapuno), caramelized banana sauce, shaved ice, evaporated milk, and leche flan (Filipino style flan).
 I like to amp it up a notch and also add ice cream because why not?

 - Macapuno: coconut preserve that has pieces of coconut strings.